creare-com/podpac/doc/source/dependencies.md

 ### Windows

-> No external dependencies necessary
+> No external dependencies necessary, though using Anaconda is recommended.

 ### Mac

-> No external dependencies necessary
+> No external dependencies necessary, though using Anaconda is recommended.

 ### Linux